 While the exact causes of panic disorder are unknown, several risk factors may play a role in panic disorder.

 People who have panic attacks don’t necessarily have panic disorder.
-Symptoms of a panic disorder include frequent and unexpected attacks with four or more of signs, including:
+Symptoms of a panic disorder include frequent, unexpected panic attacks along with four or more of the following signs:

 At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including: